 A. These methods don’t offer you interaction or support for developing technique.
 They would not be considered adequate training to meet the Oregon regulations.
 You need to see it done but you also need to perform the service and to receive it.
 During this giving and receiving, you will learn a lot and fine-tune your techniques.
 Our work is technique sensitive.
 We need feedback from our client and from an instructor.

 Q. How long should training last?

 A. Pre-license training must meet state guidelines.
 The NCEA recommends an additional 600 hours or a total of 1200 hours to reach the master level.
+However if you take workshop style classes and gain the ability to pass your NCEA Certification, you can complete your practice hours on the job.
 It takes time to cover all the sciences and to develop skills with each new treatment.
 There is no way a person can learn microdermabrasion, peels, laser and a diversity of other services in say 5 consecutive days.
 Be very careful.
 The NCEA recommends 15 hours for microdermabrasion, 21 hours of chemical peels and 42 hours of Laser and Light therapies.
 If you have questions on the length a course should be visit www.ncea.tv and ask if they have guidelines.